topper-123/Articles/New-interesing-data-types-in-Python3.rst

     >>>    sex: str = 'M'  # default value, requires Python >= 3.6.1

     >>> Student(name='Tommy Johnson', address='Main street', age=22)
-    Student(name='Tommy Johnson', address='Main street', age=22, sex='M')
+    Student(name='Tommy Johnson', address='Main street', age=22, sex='M')  # note that sex has a defaults to 'M'

-In short, this modern version of namedtuples is just super-nice, and will no doubt become the standard namedtuple variations in the future.
+In short, this modern version of namedtuples is just super-nice, and will no doubt become the standard namedtuple variation in the future.

 ``types.SimpleNamespace``
 -------------------------

-``types.SimpleNamespace`` (https://docs.python.org/3/library/types.html#types.SimpleNamespace) is a simple class that provides attribute access to its namespace, as well as a meaningful repr.
+``types.SimpleNamespace`` is a simple class that provides attribute access to its namespace, as well as a meaningful repr.
 It was added in Python 3.3.

 .. code-block :: python